arjunmehta/heartbeats/README.md

 ```

 ### Creating and Using Pulse Instances
-A `Pulse` is time-based object used to represent a part of your system that you want to measure time events with.
+A `Pulse` is a time-based object used to represent a part of your system that you want to measure time events with.
 Pulses belong to a Heart.

 ```javascript
 var pulseA = heart.createPulse();